gmc-code/PC-microbit-micropython/docs/breadboard_quizzes/Potentiometer_ordering.rst

 Question 2
 -----------------

-| A student hooks up an external LED component to Pin 0 alongside their dial on Pin 2.
+| A student hooks up an external LED to Pin 0 alongside their potentiometer on Pin 2.
-| Order the blocks below to feed the incoming analog dial values straight out to control the LED brightness level.
+| Order the blocks below to feed the incoming analog potentiometer values straight out to control the LED brightness level.

 .. ordering::
     :theme: light